7 Best Strat Pickups (2023) That Enhance Tone

 We then put this set of pickups through its paces through the Tube Screamer.
 Even though these pickups have an output that is considered low to moderate, they sounded great with high gain.

-The bridge pickup provided that classic overdriven bite that just cuts through a mix.
-On the other hand, the neck pickup provided a warm and present sound when overdriven.
+The bridge pickup provided that classic overdriven bite that just cuts through a mix, while the neck pickup provided a warm and present sound when overdriven.

 The reverse-wound middle pickup sounded great when we switched it on with the 2nd and 4th positions, both overdriven.

 Verdict: The Fender Original 57/62 with RWRP Middle Position set offers a classic tone without excessive hum.
-Besides sounding great in a variety of situations and at differing levels of tube saturation, they were well made, and gave us no challenges when installing them.
+In addition to sounding great in a variety of situations and at differing levels of tube saturation, they were well-made and presented no challenges during installation.

 Best Budget Choice